 Just as with software, books go through beta testing before they are released.
 A beta reader, much like a beta tester in the world of software engineering, reads the manuscript before it gets published.
 This can reveal problems with the manuscript that need to be fixed.

 It is not about checking the spelling and grammar or making sure the punctuation is correct.
-At the end, a professional proof-reader will catch mistakes in that aspect.
-The beta reader instead concentrates on the overall experience: are there any holes in the plot, is the reader confused, do the characters and scenes feel natural, does the manuscript captivate the reader?
+At the end, a professional proof-reader will catch such mistakes.
+The beta reader considers the overall experience: are there any holes in the plot, is the reader confused, do the characters and scenes feel natural, does the manuscript captivate the reader?

 So to be a beta reader, you don't need to be well-versed in grammar or have a cabinet full of spelling-bee trophies.
 The most important property to have is that you like reading.
 If you are a reader, you're more than likely able to point out what you liked about a manuscript, and what didn't work for you.